Raymond Collishaw: Later years and legacy

 In his retirement, Collishaw pursued some varied involvement with mining companies, just like his father had before him.
 In his spare time, Collishaw would often research First World War aerial history, corresponding widely with former pilots, historians, and enthusiasts.

 His memoirs were titled Air Command, A Fighter Pilot's Story and were published in 1973.

 I feel that my days of command in North Africa, when we had to outwit and outfight a numerically superior enemy by a combination of deception, superior tactics and fighting spirit, represent by far my best effort.
 Yet if I am known at all to my fellow Canadians and others it is through more carefree days, when as a young fighter pilot, with the limited responsibilities of a flight and squadron commander on the Western Front, I had the good fortune to shoot down a number of the enemy without in turn being killed.

 Collishaw died on 28 September 1976 in West Vancouver, British Columbia at the age of 82.

-He was widely noted – by those who served with him or under him – as a very competent and charismatic leader, in all his various capacities.
+He was widely noted by those who served with him or under him as a very competent and charismatic leader, in all his various capacities.
 He emphasized camaraderie amongst his men, socializing, and humour.

 I deliberately adopted a policy of trying to make everybody happy.
 Some young fellas have a tendency to go to their cabins and mope – and think of the dangers of tomorrow whence they might be wounded or killed.
 So I... [saw] to it that all the officers went to the mess and had a jolly good time there, sing-song and drinking...
 And it worked, too.

-He was often seen smiling, and had a dutifully cheerful demeanour.
+He was often seen smiling and had a dutifully cheerful demeanor.
 As Collishaw would attest in his memoirs, this was a strategic priority:

 I commanded seven squadrons, six stations, and four groups, and this experience in command impressed upon me one thing above all else.
 The commander, to be successful, must possess all the attributes taught at the staff colleges.
 But above all, he must be able to impart to those under him a spiritual stimulation.
 He must keep to himself his hopes and his fears and must instill in others confidence and an implacable will to victory.
 In such a manner will those under the commander make the greatest efforts and show the greatest possible devotion to duty.